Home > First-Time Buyer Guide

 Independent educational resource.
 Not a lender or financial advisor.

-First-Time Home Buyer Pre-Approval Guide: The Complete Checklist for 2026
+First-Time Buyer Pre-Approval 2026: Complete Checklist

 Buying your first home is one of the largest financial decisions you will ever make.
 This guide walks you through every step from "thinking about it" to "pre-approval letter in hand," with timelines, document checklists, program options, and the mistakes that trip up most first-time buyers.